String Quartet No. 14 (Beethoven): V. Presto

 In E major, this is a brilliant scherzo (though in duple rather than triple time), based on the following simple idea:

 Toward the end of the scherzo, there is "an astounding" passage of pianissimo sul ponticello writing for all the instruments, mostly on their highest strings."
 Joseph Kerman asks, "Was this a sound Beethoven had actually heard, back in the days when he was hearing, or did he make up the sound for the first time in 1826?
 Beethoven deaf was quite capable of 'hearing' or imagining or inventing not only relationships between notes but also sonorities pure and simple."

 VI.
 Adagio quasi un poco andante

 In G♯ minor, this movement is in bar form with a coda, which serves as a slow, sombre introduction to the next movement.
+Emil Breslaur suggested a relation between its melody and that of Kol Nidre.

 VII.
 Allegro

 The finale is in sonata form and returns to the home key of C♯ minor.
 The first subject has two main ideas:

 The violent rhythm in this subject is contrasted with the soaring, lyrical second theme:

+In the Coda, the key modulates into the parallel key D♭ major that has a feeling of warmth and conclusion ending the movement.